camunda/camunda-docs/docs/product-manuals/concepts/workflow-instance-creation.md

    </p>
  </details>

-### Create and Await Results
+### Create and await results

 Typically, workflow creation and execution are decoupled.
 However, there are use-cases that need to collect the results of a workflow when it's execution is completed.
-The [CreateWorkflowInstanceWithResult](/reference/grpc.md#createworkflowinstancewithresult-rpc) command allows you to “synchronously” execute workflows and receive the results via a set of variables.
+**[CreateWorkflowInstanceWithResult](/reference/grpc.md#createworkflowinstancewithresult-rpc)** allows you to “synchronously” execute workflows and receive the results via a set of variables.
 The response is sent when the workflow execution is completed.

 ![create-workflow](assets/create-workflow-with-result.png)